Convenience, Quality and Control

 Our board certified and emergency medicine trained providers treat non-life threatening injuries and illnesses.
 We have CLIA-certified labs and digital x-rays at all of our sites so we can diagnose and treat higher acuity cases than any other urgent care center in Rochester.Learn More

 We currently have three locations to serve you in Greece, Henrietta and Webster.
 All Rochester Immediate Care centers have plenty of convenient, off-street parking.
 We also provide complimentary Wi-Fi and beverages, a children’s play area, and flat-screen TVs in each patient room.
 Open 365 days per year.
-We have additional locations in Buffalo, New York and Austin, Texas and more centers opening soon!
+We have additional locations in Buffalo, New York.

 Like most private physician practices, Rochester Immediate Care requires payment at the time of service.
 Fees vary depending on the level of service provided.
 We accept most major insurance plans.
 In most cases, Rochester Immediate Care fees and co-pays are substantially lower—usually one-third of the cost—than those charged by hospital emergency rooms.